 One pivotal milestone in every Filipino’s life is achieving the dream of having one’s own home.
 But only a handful of people have the means to pay for a home outright.
-Here’s a tip: One of the benefits of taking a home loan is that it can help fast-track your dream home.
+Here’s a tip: One of the benefits of taking a home loan is that it can help fast-track your goal!

 Making such a big decision may seem intimidating especially for aspiring first-time homeowners, but we’re here to break it down for you.
 Plus, even if you don’t even need to take up a home loan – if you already have enough money to pay for your house in full – you might still choose to do so when buying property in the Philippines.
 Why?
 A loan, when managed well, can be the biggest catalyst in helping you realize your dream faster.

 4 benefits of taking a home loan in the Philippines:

 1. You can reap the benefits of owning a home much earlier in life

 Most Filipinos aspire to live in the home of their dreams, but owning a property can be quite costly.
 Home loans can help you in the path to home ownership by breaking down the total cost into more affordable monthly installments.
 One way of getting started is by applying for an SSS housing loan.

 And the price of being able to enjoy this benefit earlier in life?
 It’s charged in interest.
 For a lot of families, though, the comfort, security, and privacy of having one’s own space, at just the right time, is well worth having to pay interest.

 It’s easy to be misled to the conclusion that taking up a loan and having to pay interest is almost like giving money away to the lender.

 False!
 Home loans incur some of the lowest interest rates compared with other types of loans, which means even if you’re able to pay for a property with your cash savings, you might still want to take up a home loan instead, and channel that cash into investments that yield higher returns than the interest rate of your home loan.

 As an example, suppose you’ve got enough savings to buy a Php 7,000,000 home.